statamic/docs/content/collections/docs/routing.md

 ## Error Pages

 Whenever an error is encountered, a view will be rendered based on the status code.
-It will look for the view in `resources/views/errors/{status}.antlers.html`.
+It will look for the view in `resources/views/errors/{status_code}.antlers.html`.

-Your standard layout will be used.
-You can use a custom layout for errors by making sure a `layout.antlers.html` exists in the errors directory.
+You can use a custom layout for errors by creating a `resources/views/errors/layout.antlers.html` view.

-Statamic will automatically render 404 pages for any unhandled routes.
+Statamic will automatically render `404` pages for any unhandled routes.